googleads/google-ads-php/README.md

         in your developer token too.

 1. Run the [GetCampaigns example](examples/BasicOperations/GetCampaigns.php) to
     test if your credentials are valid.
-You also need to pass your AdWords account's customer ID without dashes as a command-line parameter:
+You also need to pass your Google Ads account's customer ID without dashes as a command-line parameter:

         php examples/BasicOperations/GetCampaigns.php --customerId <YOUR_CUSTOMER_ID>